AxaliaN/toggl-jira/README.md

 ## Usage

-Modify the config.json file with your details, then run:
+Copy config.json.dist to config.json. fill it with your details, then run:

 `php bin/toggljira.php`